 In the previous LS to RAN2, the following MSD types/orders are agreed by RAN4, i.e.

 ▪ Harmonic, harmonic mixing, crossband isolation, IMD with order=2/3/4/5 and “ALL” type

-There are two other kinds of IMD MSD caused by intra-band UL CA or triple-beat are not listed.
 All above mentioned MSD types could be related to different UL configurations, e.g.